August 15 is a remarkable day for the world, in particular for the Asian nations invaded by Japanese troops during World War II.

 The triumph of justice over injustice and pacifism over fascism must be commemorated by peace-loving people who made a joint contribution all over the world.

-Japan's warmongers inflicted untold sufferings not only on neighboring nations but also on massive numbers of ordinary Japanese.
+Japan's warmongers inflicted untold sufferings not only on neighbouring nations but also on massive numbers of ordinary Japanese.

 In this sense, August 15 should also serve as the anniversary of the day the Japanese people were freed from military rule, which proved to be a blessing for Japan, Asia and the world as a whole.